Cyber-Duck/php-fpm-silverstripe/readme.md

 * `7.0` for SilverStripe `3.6+` using PHP 7.0.
 * `5.6` for SilverStripe `3.5` and lower using PHP 5.6.

+Note: the master branch is not used for generating images, used for documentation instead.
+Only tags/branches are.

 ## docker-compose usage:

 ```yml